natemaia/dk/README.md

 $HOME/.config/dk/dkrc     # default location
 ```
 and to runs it, **it must be executable in order for this to happen**.

+Status info is output to a file `$DKSTAT` for use in status bars or scripts.

 Advanced changes and configuration like new layouts, callbacks, or new commands
 can be done by copying the default config header `config.def.h` to `config.h`,